alejandrobll/py-sphviewer/README.md

 Issues and bugs should be reported by creating issues in the main repository.
 If you would like to contribute with code that adds new feature, tool, or that fixes a bug, you are very welcome to do so by submitting a pull request.

-If you plan to work on a major improvement, or on a new feature that requires a significant effort from your side, please contact me at alejandro.b.llambay@durham.ac.uk first so that we can sort out the technical aspects prior starting the development.
+If you plan to work on a major improvement, or on a new feature that requires a significant effort from your side, please contact me at alejandro.benitezllambay@unimib.it first so that we can sort out the technical aspects prior starting the development.